Iowa teen who killed rapist being held in jail after escape

 People are also reading…

 She will be taken before Judge David Porter for a probation revocation hearing.
-A date had not yet been set as of Wednesday.
-If her probation is revoked she could be sentenced to prison.
+A judge on Wednesday set the hearing for Nov.
+18. If her probation is revoked, she could be sent to prison.

 Porter sentenced Lewis in September to probation for five years to be served at the women’s shelter.
 He also gave her a deferred judgement, which meant her conviction would be expunged from her record if she completed the requirements of her probation.
 Porter warned Lewis at her sentencing hearing that by affording her an opportunity to avoid prison he was giving her a second chance.
 “You don’t get a third,” he said.